-Xerox has two main segments that together represent more than 95% of sales: services (BPO, ITO, and DO) and document technology (products, supplies, and related service and financing).
-The company's other, smaller business lines include wide-format systems, GIS network integration, and electronic presentation systems; together they make up nearly 5% of sales.
+Xerox's two main business segments account for about 97% of its sales: services (BPO and DO, 56%) and document technology (products, supplies, and related service and financing, 41%).
+The company's other, smaller business lines include wide-format systems, Global Imaging Systems (GIS) network integration, and electronic presentation systems; together they make up about 3% of sales.

-Xerox serves more than 160 countries, with nearly 70% of sales coming from the US, and about 20% from Europe.
-The company has primary facilities in Canada, France, India, Ireland, Jamaica, Mexico, the Netherlands, Philippines, the UK, and the US.
+Xerox serves more than 180 countries, with about 70% of sales coming from the US, and about 21% from Europe.
+The company has primary facilities in Canada, France, India, Ireland, Jamaica, Guatemala.
+Mexico, the Netherlands, Philippines, Romania, the UK, and the US.

 Sales and Marketing

 The company markets its products and services by geography, sales channel type, and line of business.
-It complements a network of third-party sales channels, such as resellers and systems integrators, with a large internal global sales team.
-Xerox has about 750 authorized sales agents and some 31,000 technology resellers.
+It complements a network of third-party sales channels, such as independent agents,dealers, value-added resellers, and systems integrators, with a large internal global sales team and sales website.

 Mergers and Acquisitions